-If it’s a short-sleeved summer number you’re after, you’ll want to keep your eyes peeled for t-shirts in the 130-150gsm range, and these fabrics will be lighter and cooler.
+If it’s a short sleeve men’s t-shirt for Summer you’re after, you’ll want to keep your eyes peeled for t-shirts in the 130-150gsm range, as these fabrics will be lighter and cooler.

 If you want a t-shirt to have some stretch to it so that it feels more comfortable during wear, then the stitching will also need to stretch with the fabric.
 You don’t want to be in a situation when you need to swing your arms, for example, and find that the stitching holding the sleeves to the main body prevent you from achieving your full range of movement.

 Different Fits And Styles

 There’s an array of fits and styles of men’s tees, but the most classic style is a slim fit crew neck t-shirt.
 However, you can get a relaxed fit if you want something super comfortable.
 You can get a regular fit if you’re uncomfortable with having a t-shirt cling to you like a slim fit, but you don’t want it to swamp you like a relaxed fit.